sunnynm/PoTRA/README.md

 Chaoxing Li, Li Liu and Valentin Dinu.
 “Pathways of Topological Rank Analysis (PoTRA): A Novel Method to Detect Pathways Involved in Cancer”, 2018

 ## **Folder Information** ##
-- **Base Code** : contains the R script to run PoTRA along with an example usage and data to test it
+- **PoTRA Code** : contains the R script to run PoTRA along with an example usage and data to test it

 - **Analysis** : contains datafiles and code to create and test datafiles